Vitalitak/FluidModel/readme.md

-1D Fluid model of collisionless Ar plasma sheath for electrons and ions
+1D Fluid model of collisionless Ar plasma sheath and presheath for electrons and ions

-Electrode potential in equivalent circuit model

 First block:
 \
-    Self-consistent solution of Poisson equation, electrons and ions momentum balance, and electron and ion continuity equation
+Self-consistent solution of stationary system of Poisson equation, electrons and ions momentum balance, and electron and ion continuity equation
+\
+Electron and ions are isothermal.
+No elastic collisions.
+Ionization rate proportional electron concentration.

 Second block:
 \
+Self-consistent solution of dynamic system with solution of stationary system as initial conditions.

+Third block:
+\
 Monte-Carlo simulation of ion transport across the sheath

-TODO:
-    \
-    - pressure gradient term in momentum equation
-    \
-    - boundary conditions or Vdc calculation
-    \
-    - initial conditions or solution convergence